brettanomyces/nvim-editcommand/README.md

 If using a temporary file the command will only be copied back if you save first `:wquit`.

-The command in the buffer will be saved to a script local variable by an autocmd which then removes itself.
+The command in the buffer will be saved to `g:editcommand_after` by an autocmd which then removes itself.
 When the terminal buffer is re-entered the command is copied to the commandline by another autocmd which also removes itself.

 ## Feedback